autistic-symposium/ethernaut-foundry-framework-solutions-sol/test/06/README.md

 <br>

-* `delegatecall()` is a way to **[make external calls to another contracts](https://solidity-by-example.org/delegatecall/)**.
+* `CALL` and `DELEGATECALL` opcodes allow ethereum developers to modularize their code.
+  -  standard external message calls are handled by `CALL` (code is run in the context of the external contract/function).
+  - `DELEGATECALL` is almost identical, except that the code executed at the targeted address is run in the context of the calling contract (useful when writing libraries and for proxy patterns).
   - when a contract executes `DELEGATECALL` to another contract, this contract is executed with the original contract `msg.sender`, `msg.value`, and storage (in particular, the contract's storage can be changed).
-    - `delegatecall()` is important when writing libraries (*i.e.*, dividing your smart contract into smaller parts) and for proxy patterns.
+  - finally, the function `delegatecall()` is a way to **[make these external calls to other contracts](https://solidity-by-example.org/delegatecall/)**.

 <br>

-* in this problem, we are provided with two contracts. `Delegate()` is the parent contract, which we want to become `owner`. conveniently, the function `pwn()` is very explicit on being our target:
+* in this problem, we are provided with two contracts. `Delegate()` is the parent contract, which we want to become `owner` of.
+  - conveniently, the function `pwn()` is very explicit on being our target:

 <br>